modelstar-labs/website-querystar-io/docs/tutorials/llamaindex-doc-bot/index.md

     - The bot should respond to messages that:
         - are sent to a designated channel, AND
         - contain trigger word "ask llama".
-    - The bot should extract user question from the trigger message, and run the LLM function to generate an answer.
+    - The bot should extract user questions from the trigger messages, and run the LLM function to generate answers.
-    - The bot should post the answer back to the channel.
+    - The bot should post the answers back to the channel.
 Then, wait for future trigger events.

 ## Tech Stack